-A Review written by Emily Mankio – HR Administrator in Sweden
+A Review written by Emily Mankio – HR Administrator

 Data and analytics play a major part in the future of HR as it enables organisations to gain insights and make forecasts about their workforces and how to make better informed business decisions.
 I was curious to learn more about how HR can have a greater impact on business by adopting a more evidence-based approach and I wanted to gain a deeper understanding about how to get started with HR analytics.
 I signed up for the HR Analytics Workshop arranged by Rethink HR on the 1st of June which was held by Sven Hultin and Nora Jaavall Hansen from Zalaris.

 One of the key insights from this one-day workshop is that HR need to have insight into strategic business objectives before getting started with collecting, interpreting and analysing data.
 It is important to start at the right end and that is knowing which questions to ask and which business problems are most pressing to solve in the organisation.
 How do rewards impact peoples’ performance?
 Is there high turnover, and if so what are the costs?
 How can we reduce turnover?
 Are absenteeism rates high?
 Why, what can be done and what are the costs of absent employees?
 How can we increase the quality of new hires?